 Sagan doesn’t offer a reason as to why US schools have been failing for so long, but I think the simple answer is that it stems from those in charge of the school systems: the government.

 I recently was sitting around a fire with a progressive friend while we were enjoying our vacation in the north woods of Wisconsin.
 We agree on almost nothing, politically.
 I understand why, but I don’t think he does.
 So I asked him a simple question.

-He seemed perplexed for a moment, then answered.
+He seem perplexed for a moment, then answer.
 “To provide for the people.”